Managed Autorotation℗ – next generation of multi fuel hybrid eVTOL cargo flight.

 • Electronic warfare capability (military only)

-Compact, all-weather, and mission-flexible, these heavy-lift cargo and tactical ISR platforms operate reliably in environments where conventional aircraft cannot.
+Aergility’s autonomous eVTOL cargo aircraft combine vertical lift with fixed-wing efficiency to deliver over 500 lbs across 500 miles.
+Compact, all-weather, and mission-flexible, these heavy-lift cargo drones operate reliably in environments where conventional aircrafts cannot.

 Operational Simplicity